SciTools/iris/docs/iris/src/developers_guide/gitwash/forking.rst

 specifics for the `Iris`_ project, and to suggest some default names.

-Set up and configure a github account
+Set up and Configure a Github Account
 =====================================

 If you don't have a github account, go to the github page, and make one.